-Anyone who works from home (even just a little) knows a dedicated office space — with a door — is #goals.
+Anyone who works from home (even just a little) knows a dedicated home office space with a door is #goals.
 Unfortunately, not every home has an entire room to spare.
 If setting up shop at the dining room table is too distracting or won't cut it for your conference calls, the next best bet is to put a desk in a comfortable, quiet space with a door (aka the bedroom).
-Here are nine bedroom office ideas to inspire productivity (and maybe a little procrastination while you redesign).
+Here are 20 bedroom office ideas to inspire productivity (and maybe a little procrastination while you redesign).

 If your productivity is dependent on a steady stream of natural light, position your desk in front of a window like Alina Pál did in her beautiful Berlin bedroom.
 In addition to the extra vitamin D that you'll be absorbing, you'll also have a nice view that might inspire your next great work of art.
 Or email.
 Or something.

-Here's a bedroom office idea we hadn't thought of: Put your desk behind your headboard like this creatively styled studio apartment.
+Here's a bedroom office idea we hadn't thought of: Put your desk behind your headboard like in this creatively styled studio apartment.
 An upholstered headboard will keep your workspace out of sight while you sleep.

 If you want your bedroom office idea to really work for you, incorporate stylish versions of elements that you'd find in a "real" office.
 Virtual design team Topology Interiors created a custom chalkboard wall calendar that totally works in this chic bedroom workspace.